-I will eventually (possibly late Summer 2021) be publishing a newsletter with my thoughts about what I have learned and experienced about campaigns.
-It will be called “Unmediated” because I believe that we need to bring politics back to the community level and make it more about face-to-face interaction and real relationships and less about communicating through various media channels.
+I believe that we need to bring politics back to the community level and make it more about face-to-face interaction and real relationships and less about communicating through various media channels.

 A different approach.

-In more that 20 years of working on political campaigns, I have found that what works best looks a lot like old-timey community-based campaigns.
+In more than 20 years of working on political campaigns, I have found that what works best looks a lot like old-timey community-based campaigns.
 It’s always been about listening: tapping into relationships, local knowledge and common sense.